pengfei99/DataGovernance/README.md

 A data governance framework should help us to define all aspects of managing a data governance program and its workflow
 - objectives of the data governance program
-- mission statement for the program
+- mission statement for the governance program
 - how its success will be measured (e.g. rules and metrics)
-- decision-making responsibilities
-- decision-making accountability///////////////
+- data professional roles(e.g. CDO, data owner, etc.),what decision they can make, decision-making responsibilities, and decision-making accountability
-- collaboration between different roles
+- organizational structures and collaboration between different roles
+- data lifecycle
 - development of governance policies
 - documentation of the process
-- organizational structures
 - the creation of `data management tool` (e.g. data catalog, quality control, etc.)

 An organization's governance framework should be documented and shared internally, so everyone who is involved